Personal contributions for the project ranged from a huge variety of people, all affected by all different cancer types, including brain tumours.

-Those featured include Martino Sclavi, Russell Brand’s best friend, who was diagnosed with a grade 4 glioblastoma, an extremely aggressive cancerous brain tumour, in 2011 aged just 38.
+Those featured include Martino Sclavi, Russell Brand’s best friend, who sadly passed away in 2020 after being diagnosed with with a grade 4 glioblastoma, an extremely aggressive cancerous brain tumour, in 2011 aged just 38.

 Martino has since undergone several brain surgeries and written his own acclaimed book about his experience, The Finch In My Brain.

 Of the 100 Stories project, Martino said: “Meeting Helena, as a young and excited director, was wonderful for me.
 For me, as a film producer with a big hole in my head, it’s often difficult to narrate effectively for interviews and conversations but our meeting threw a new light on brain tumours for us patients.